-Required Field d Courses: AGEC 671 Fundamentals in Agribusiness and Managerial Economics AGEC 695 Frontiers in Agribusiness and Managerial Economics AGEC 672 Fundamentals in Applied Market Analysis Subtotal in Fie eld Area Business Field Courses (Three out of the following courses) MKTG 680 Seminar in Buyer Behavior MKTG 682 Seminar in Marketing Strategy Research MKTG 687 Seminar in Marketing Methods MKTG 688 Doctoral Seminar Subtotal in Fie eld Elective Area Total Field Re quirements18 Credit k committee.
+Required Field d Courses:

+AGEC 671 Fundamentals in Agribusiness and Managerial Economics

+AGEC 695 Frontiers in Agribusiness and Managerial Economics

+AGEC 672 Fundamentals in Applied Market Analysis

+Subtotal in Fie eld Area

+Business Field Courses (Three out of the following courses)

+MKTG 680 Seminar in Buyer Behavior

+MKTG 682 Seminar in Marketing Strategy Research

+MKTG 687 Seminar in Marketing Methods

+MKTG 688 Doctoral Seminar

+Subtotal in Fie eld Elective Area

+Total Field Re Total Field Requirements

+committee.
 The class, allow stu to take directed of the student's 695.
-When the ill be taught under the direction of the Chair of the student's graduate advisore Chair of the student's advisory committee can take an active role in teaching the dents to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow student readings from selected faculty, or any combinations of these alternatives.
-The Chair advisory committee may also allow the student to substitute AGEC 676 for AGE course is taught as an AGEC 695 course, the student will enroll in a section opened the student's advisory committee. : This course con vers basic econometrics.
-Check with the instructor to determine if this will cover neou haven't already taken in AGEC 661.
-Total 1 Minimum Cour se Requirements48 Credit Research AGEC 691 Research
+When the ill be taught under the direction of the Chair of the student's graduate advisory to Chair of the student's advisory committee can take an active role in teaching this dents to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students readings from selected faculty, or any combinations of these alternatives.
+The Chair advisory committee may also allow the student to substitute AGEC 676 for AGEC course is taught as an AGEC 695 course, the student will enroll in a section opened of the student's advisory committee.

+vers basic econometrics.
+Check with the instructor to determine if this will cover new ou haven't already taken in AGEC 661.

+Total Minimum Cour se Requirements48 Credits

+Research

+AGEC 691 Research

+Total Credits